Triumph of the Will analysis

 Bertha Helena (hence Leni) Amalia Riefenstahl was born on August 22, 1902, in Berlin.
-As early as being a young woman, she linked her life with an educational art, but her dreams were directed to presenting herself on a stage, as a professional ballet dancer and actress.
-Helena was so talented and passionate about art that she succeeded to compose her own variations of dance movements and even sewed costumes for performances.
+As early as being a young woman, she linked her life with educational art, but her dreams were directed to presenting herself on a stage, as a professional ballet dancer and actress.
+Helena was so talented and passionate about art that she succeeded to compose her own variations of dance movements and even sewing costumes for performances.
 This talent did not go unnoticed, and young Leni Riefenstahl fell under the spotlight of Max Reinhardt, an iconic theater director, who later made her a celebrity thanks to performances at the ‘Deutsches Theater‘.
 By the age of 24, Leni, as her relatives and colleagues already used to call her, had managed to sell out concert halls in all major theaters in Europe.
 However, a serious knee injury laid an ominous shadow on the future of Riefenstahl as a professional dancer, who now had time to think about her perspectives elsewhere.